erebus-attack/Bitcoin-Emulator/README.md

 ## Data prerequisites
 Our emulation scenario includes an adversary AS (`attacker_as`) mounting the attack against a victim (`victim_as`).
 The victim AS denotes the AS network that the target victim node is connected to.

+A sample data package is provided [here](https://github.com/erebus-attack/Bitcoin-Emulator/releases/download/v0.1/data.tar.gz).
+The attacker is considered to be the L3 AS and the victim is considered to be a node in the Amazon AS.

 The following files are required to run the emulator (paths defined in `cfg.EmulationParam`):
 - `asn_dat_fp`: IPASN data file that contains a long list of prefixes used to lookup an AS number from a given IP.
 Refer to the [pyasn](https://pypi.org/project/pyasn/) documentation on steps to obtain an updated file.
 - `starter_ips_fp`: List of IPs seeded to the bitcoin internal database before the start of the simulation.